-Data are for high-resolution seismic reflection experiment in Garner Valley, CA. Data acquired with a triaxial seismic vibrator in vertical mode, sweeping 20 to 180 Hz. over 8 seconds, correlated to a 2 second record, recording 60 channels.
-Geophones are 8 Hz. single, vertical sensors at 5 m spacing.
-Source spacing is 10 m.
+Data are from high-resolution seismic reflection experiment in Garner Valley, CA. Data acquired with a triaxial seismic vibrator in vertical mode, sweeping 20 to 180 Hz. over 8 seconds, correlated to a 2 second record, and recorded on 60 channels.
+Geophones were 8 Hz. single-component, vertical sensors at 5 m spacing.
+Source spacing was 10 m.
 Each record was correlated with the ground-force pilot sweep, and two correlated records were stacked at each station.

-Files included with this data set are the segy data files, observer’s logs in pdf, and station location files as dat files showing station number, lat, lon.
-Interpolation is used where actual readings were not taken.
+Field records included with this data set are in SEGY format, observer’s logs in pdf, and station locations are in ascii text format showing station number, latitude, longitude.
+Station coordinates were interpolated where actual readings were not taken.